hpi-sam/digital-fuesim-manv/README.md

 You need to have [`docker`](https://www.docker.com/) installed.

-### With docker-compose (recommended)
+### With docker compose (recommended)

-1. [`docker-compose`](https://docs.docker.com/compose/) needs to be installed.
-Note that, depending on your setup, you may use `docker compose` instead of `docker-compose`.
-In this case, just replace the dash (`-`) in the commands with a space.
+1. [`docker compose`](https://docs.docker.com/compose/) needs to be installed.
+Note that, depending on your setup, you may use `docker-compose` instead of `docker compose`.
+In this case, just replace the space in the commands with a dash (`-`).
 For more information, see the [relevant section of the documentation](https://docs.docker.com/compose/#compose-v2-and-the-new-docker-compose-command).
-2. Run `docker-compose up -d` in the root directory.
+2. Run `docker compose up -d` in the root directory.
 This also starts the database.
-If you don't want to start the database run `docker-compose up -d digital-fuesim-manv` instead.
+If you don't want to start the database run `docker compose up -d digital-fuesim-manv` instead.

-### Without docker-compose
+### Without docker compose

 1. Execute `docker run -p -d 80:80 digitalfuesimmanv/dfm`.